-Given the law enactment the Company did not meet the above-mentioned gender balance in 2021 (25%) neither in 2020 (25%).
-The Company will pursue a policy to comply with the guidelines of the act and continue to strive for an adequate and balanced composition of its Board of Directors in future appointments, by considering all relevant selection criteria, including but not limited to gender balance and executive experience.
+Given the law enactment the Company did not meet the above-mentioned gender balance in 2022 (25%) neither in 2021 (25%).
+Although the Company is not subject to the requirement it will pursue a policy to comply with the guidelines of the act and continue to strive for an adequate and balanced composition of its Board of Directors in future appointments, by considering all relevant selection criteria, including but not limited to gender balance and executive experience.